-- Self worth and feeling of adequacy
+- Self-worth and feeling of adequacy

-- Explore and discover of his environment
+- Exploration and discovery of their environment

 - Logic and problem solving